 We do not have a Nominating Committee.
-Due to the size of our Board, each director participates in the consideration of director nominees.
+Each director participates in the consideration of director nominees.
 Our Board does not have a policy, or procedures to follow, with regard to the consideration of any director candidates recommended by our shareholders.
 We have never received any recommendations from shareholders and for that reason have not considered adopting any policy.